j0hax/pico-dht/README.md

 ### Notes
 - Many variants of the DHT22 will have four pins.
 The third pin is unused.
 - A pull-up resistor can be used but is not required, as the DHT22 has its own built-in.
-- Due to the simplicity of the software, no platform-specific code is needed and as such _probably_ works on a range of microcontrollers.
-If you're using this on another platform, I'd love to hear from you!

 ## Install
 By copying `main.py` to the Pico's on-board flash memory, it is executed at every boot.